devdumpling/wells/README.md

 ## About

 This is a monorepo for my personal projects.

-It's a work in progress, and I'm tweaking config ATM.
-Ideally it will contain a bunch of apps and packages that I use in my day-to-day work, as well as my blog and portfolio.
+Currently it hosts a multizonal Next.js app that routes to a blog and a docs app.
+It also hosts a few packages that are used by the apps.

 I've grown accustomed to working in frontend monorepos and find them enjoyable.